-It is anticipated that demolition works will last for approximately 37-weeks.
-The construction of the substructure and core of the new build is expected to last for 28-weeks and the construction of the superstructure is anticipated to last for 63-weeks.
-As such, the total period of the construction phase is expected to last for 128-weeks.
+During the construction phase of Medius House, the programme will be continuous.
+It is anticipated that demolition works will last for approximately 47 weeks and the construction of the new build is anticipated to last for 63 weeks.
+As such, the total period of the construction phase is expected to last for 110 weeks.